Responsible Official: VP for Human Resources

 If both parents are eligible staff employed by Emory University, each parent is eligible for paid parental leave as defined below.

 Eligible full-time employees scheduled to work 40 hours per week receive three weeks (120 hours) of paid parental leave when they experience the birth or adoption of a child.
-Parental leave must be taken within the first twelve months of the date of birth or adoption.
+Parental leave must be taken within the first twelve months of the date of birth or when either the employee or their spouse is the birth or adoptive parent.
 Leave may be taken all at one time, or intermittently in full or half days only.
 Parental leave can only be taken after the date of birth or adoption occurs.